 Combination Therapy For Teal

 When treating with IMRT alone, studies show that adding a short course of hormone therapy improves overall survival.
 Although there is no data to guide us, with the high radiation doses achieved using combination therapy, the anticancer effects may be sufficient enough so that the added boost from hormone therapy may no longer be necessary.
-However, because combination radiation therapy does not target prostate cancer that has spread outside the prostate to distant areas of the body, a certain proportion of patients with Unfavorable Intermediate-Risk prostate cancer—those who may have microscopic and thus undetected prostate cancer cells that have traveled to distant sites—may still benefit by receiving a short course of hormone therapy.
-It is for this reason that we will consider adding four to six months of hormone therapy in Unfavorable Intermediate-Risk prostate cancer patients receiving combination therapy.
-What would trigger such a recommendation in these patients?
-We routinely obtain an multiparametric MRI of the prostate.
-Should that detect a larger-sized tumor that is pushing through the prostate capsule or into the seminal vesicles we would typically recommend the addition of hormone therapy.
+However, because combination radiation therapy does not target prostate cancer that has spread outside the prostate to the pelvic lymph nodes, a certain proportion of patients with Unfavorable Intermediate-Risk prostate cancer—those who may have microscopic and thus undetected prostate cancer cells—may still benefit by receiving a short course of hormone therapy.
+This is the reason to consider adding four to six months of hormone therapy in Unfavorable Intermediate Risk prostate cancer patients receiving combination radiation therapy.
+Whether adding IMRT and TIP to a seed implant is still necessary for men whose PSMA Pet scan shows no metastases has not been tested in prospective trials and remains unanswered.

 Sean M. McBride, MD, MPH is a board-certified radiation oncologist with an expertise in treating primary genitourinary (prostate, bladder, kidney, and testicular) and head and neck (oral cavity, base of tongue, tonsil, larynx, hypopharynx, sinus, nasopharynx, and thyroid) malignancies.
 Dr. McBride works with a dedicated team of medical oncologists, surgeons, and medical physicists to help deliver individualized care using sophisticated radiation therapy techniques including image-guided, stereotactic radiosurgery (IGRT), intensity modulated radiation therapy (IMRT), and brachytherapy.